 Local youth dancers will open the show with new choreography, also by Ung, to convey the immigration experience through the eyes of young people.
 Experiencing these stories through the artistry of dance will make for a very special evening.

-Alex Ung got his start teaching dance with the ISU Dub H Dance Club and working with several high school dance teams.
+Alex Ung, born and raised in Iowa, got his start teaching dance with the ISU Dub H Dance Club and working with several high school dance teams.
 For several years he served as the lead hip hop instructor at Bainbridge Ballet, as well as the head coach of the dance team, winning several top overall awards for his choreography.
-He has also been involved with projects such as A Chorus Line, Elf and Xanadu at the Bainbridge Performing Arts Theater, Seussical the Musical at Seattle Children’s Musical Theater, The M.A.P. of the Snow Leopard with Director Steven Fogell and the Snow Leopard Trust Fund in conjunction with the Woodland Park Zoo, and several other smaller independent works.
+He has also been involved with projects such as A Chorus Line, Elf, and Xanadu at Bainbridge Performing Arts, Seussical the Musical at Seattle Children’s Musical Theater, The M.A.P. of the Snow Leopard with Director Steven Fogell, the Snow Leopard Trust Fund in conjunction with the Woodland Park Zoo, and several other smaller independent works.
 He also served as assistant director, production manager, and performer with Olympic Performance Group.
 He currently teaches at several different venues in Seattle including PNB Bellevue and Seattle Children’s Theatre.
-He formed The Guild, a collaborative dance company in 2018 https://www.theguilddance.com/.
+He formed The Guild, a collaborative dance company in 2018.
+Visit online at www.theguilddance.com.

 All-ages show, with some graphic situations.

 “...beautifully told a wrought story of a people forced from their home and the battles raging around them.
 In Immigration Stories, Alex Ung, the Guild’s artistic director, choreographed the show tracing the repeated forced relocations of his Tai Dam family in Southeast Asia, before their eventual arrival in the U.S. The piece forces an intimate survey of having a homeland (“our beloved region”) constantly under threat or siege.
 The choreography and design work were very well done.